jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/SlashNext-The-State-of-Phishing-Report-2023.md

 ### Clever Payroll Diversion Attacks
 Payroll diversion attacks are a specific type of attack that involve a cybercriminal redirecting an employee’s paycheck into their own account.
 The payroll diversion attacks are often successful because many organizations cannot detect these types of attacks, so bad actors are reaching the human resources or payroll manager who has the authority to make the requested change.
 In the below example, the attacker intends to build trust by asking for additional information.
 The cybercriminal impersonated an employee, and the request was sent to the payroll manager.
 The attacker used a Gmail account to avoid domain/IP reputation filtering.

-**Exhibit 4:** Types of Natural Language BEC Threats.
+![Image: Types of Natural Language BEC Threats.]

-*Image description: A table listing different types of BEC threats, including Payroll Diversion, Multi-Stage Invoice Fraud, and Executive Impersonation.*

 ### Multi-Stage Invoice Fraud is Getting Creative
 A growing multi-stage trend observed by SlashNext is cybercriminals sending spear phishing attacks impersonating coworkers’ communications.
 Below is an example of a multi-channel attack that includes Invoice Fraud and Executive Impersonation.
 The attacker impersonated a vendor and the COO, and the request was sent to the accounts payable manager.
 The attacker used a Salesforce lookalike domain.
 The attacker faked instructions from the COO to pay the invoice.
 The accounting manager responds and requests the invoices.

-**Image:** Example of a BEC Payroll Diversion.
+![Image: Example of a BEC Payroll Diversion.]

-*Image description: An example of a BEC payroll diversion attack.
-The image shows a series of emails between an attacker impersonating an employee and the payroll manager.*

-**Image:** Example of a BEC Invoice Fraud.
+![Image: Example of a BEC Invoice Fraud.]

-*Image description: An example of a BEC invoice fraud attack.
-The image shows a series of emails between an attacker impersonating a vendor and the COO, and the accounts payable manager.*

 ## THE MOVE TO MOBILE AND THE GROWTH OF SMISHING
 Mobile phishing is on the rise as it’s also the most unprotected of all communication channels, with 39% of mobile threats consisting of Smishing (Exhibit 5).
 Most threats on mobile start with SMS text messaging.
 Scams and executive impersonation phishing delivered through text use familiar credential stealing, malware, and exploit tactics but are customized for mobile delivery.

 As the threat landscape grows, everyone is a potential target of cybercriminals.
 We found that 77% of infosec professionals reported being the targets of phishing attacks themselves.
 As the survey and SlashNext Labs intelligence confirmed, phishing still happens in email.
 However, our research also confirms the growth of phishing threats expanding outside of email, with 28% coming from text messages.
 (Exhibit 6)

-**Exhibit 5:** Smishing represents 39% of all mobile phishing threats in 2023.
+![Image: Smishing represents 39% of all mobile phishing threats in 2023.]

-*Image description: A pie chart showing the distribution of mobile phishing threats in 2023.
-The largest slice, representing 39%, is labeled "Smishing".
-The remaining slices are not labeled.*

 Another big trend involved mobile impersonation scams of legitimate businesses or services.
 It’s noteworthy that 87% of our survey respondents confirmed that they have opted in to receive text message alerts from their banks, wireless service providers, airlines, and other providers.
 This means they are accustomed to receiving communications from trusted service providers in this manner, providing ample opportunities for cybercriminals to execute credential phishing and scams by imitating popular brands and service providers and luring victims into clicking a link or calling a phone number.

 In 2023, SlashNext Labs intelligence shows mobile credential phishing made up 41% of all mobile threats, and scams were 12% of all mobile threats.
 Mobile is a threat vector we expect to continue to expand in the next 12 months.

-**Exhibit 6:** 28% of InfoSec Pros report receiving phishing via text message in 2023.
+![Image: 28% of InfoSec Pros report receiving phishing via text message in 2023.]

-*Image description: A bar graph showing that 28% of InfoSec professionals reported receiving phishing via text message in 2023.*

 ## INSIGHTS ON KEY FINDINGS
 Generative AI is already used maliciously to automate thousands of uniquely tailored phishing messages and variations of those messages, increasing the threat actor’s success rate.
-Such emails reflect similar emotions and urgency as the originals but with slightly altered wording, making it hard to identify bots as the senders.
-The results in the report highlight how much the threat landscape has changed since 2022.
+Such emails reflect similar emotions and urgency as the originals but with slightly altered wording, making it hard to identify bots as the senders.The results in the report highlight how much the threat landscape has changed since 2022.

 The launch of generative AI chatbots and the quick adoption of the technology by the cybercrime community is driving the change as demonstrated in the 1,265% increase in malicious emails.
 With 68% of all phishing emails using text-based BEC tactics, CISOs will need to ensure their email security can detect these sophisticated zero-hour threats.